This post may contain affiliate links. If you click them, I could earn a small commission at no cost to you. Thank you!

 If you’re wondering if there is any connection between the “Tara” from Gone with the Wind and this hill in Ireland, then you would be right.
 Margaret Mitchell named Scarlett O’Hara’s iconic plantation “Tara” after the ancient seat of the High Kings of Ireland.

-It’s a quiet, unassuming place accessed by a narrow road.
-Parking is roadside, and there are stores and cafes nestled along in a line when you first arrive.
+The Hill of Tara is a quiet, unassuming place accessed by a narrow road.
+Parking is roadside, and there are stores and cafes there for visitors.

-To visit the Hill of Tara, walk the curving dirt path towards the old, white church that now serves as a visitor’s center.
+To get to the Hill of Tara, walk the curving dirt path toward the old, white church that now serves as a visitor’s center.
 An attendant will then direct you to walk up the graveyard path, through the gate, and onto the plush grass of the rolling hilltops.

 Keep up this pattern with each successive ring.
 If it helps, imagine climbing up and down the humps of a giant green camel, and you can kind of get the idea.

 After you’ve finished your walking tour of the Hill of Tara if you need a snack or are in the mood to shop, retreat to the parking area where you can grab a coffee or lunch at Maguire’s Cafe and Giftshop or a book from Michael Slavin’s tiny bookstore.

 NEWGRANGE.
 Older than the Pyramids…Older than Stonehenge…the Neolithic passage tomb constructed in 3200 B.C. offers a mind-altering experience.